thehans/multper/README.md

 ```

 ## Example output
-`multper` prints anything that beats the current maximum persistence(with starts at zero on every run).
+`multper` prints anything that beats the current maximum persistence(which starts at zero on every run).
 Printing `NEW MAX` whenever a higher persistence is found.
 Otherwise it prints the best persistence found for that length.

 ```
 ./multper 2 18